Configure eNegotiate

 For Internal Users and Groups

-To allow internal users continue the draft negotiation cycle by submitting new versions, follow the below steps:
+To let internal users continue draft negotiations by submitting new versions, follow the below steps:

-- Navigate to the workflow and click on the phase to edit it.
+- Navigate to the workflow and click on the relevant phase to edit it.

-- From the Form Access section, configure the settings for the relevant individual/team who should be managing contract negotiations.
+- From Form Access, configure the settings for the relevant individual/team who should be managing contract negotiations.

-- From the Approval section, select the Enabled radio button.
+- From Approval, select the Enabled radio button.

-- From the Actions section, select the Submit Contract Draft checkbox.
+- From Actions, select the Submit Contract Draft checkbox.

 - Configure the transitions from the phase based on the draft actions taken: